jilliangmeehan/looore/content/Characters/Childe/Childe's many names.md

 ---
 ## Names
 ### Ajax
 The name "Ajax" comes from [the Greek hero](https://en.wikipedia.org/wiki/Ajax_the_Great?useskin=vector) who fought with the Achaeans in the Trojan War.
 He's portrayed as being a very strong, skilled fighter but also kind of an arrogant, silly jock boy.
-He also has a brother named Teucer, just like Childe.
+He also has a brother named Teucer, just like [[Childe]].

 Obviously, he's mentioned in the Iliad, where he is second only to his cousin Achilles in strength — this is loosely referenced in one of the notes you can find in the Narzissenkreuz Ordo: